eye-division/jennyblyth/_gallery/gerry-judah.md

-  Judah is a Londoner, charged by the architecture of his home turf of more than half a century.&nbsp; Driving across London to his studio, he notes the newbuilds, hoardings, and ongoing demolition making space for the new.&nbsp;
+  Judah is a Londoner, charged by the architecture of his home turf of more than half a century.
+Driving across London to his studio, he notes the newbuilds, hoardings, and ongoing demolition making space for the new.
 Excited by the challenges of a continually changing cityscape, it is the geography of his environment that informs his work.
-It is his constant muse.&nbsp;
+It is his constant muse.

-  His studio in Manor House, North London is a multi-cultural light industrial ‘hive’ of studios teaming with creativity.&nbsp; None more so than Judah’s studio.
-Drawings for his forthcoming show are framed and glazed, stacked awaiting shipping. &nbsp;The last of his beautiful 3D white paintings are shrouded in plastic - quiet epic ghosts against the walls.
-Structure for ‘The Ark’ a wall mounted receptacle for Torahs in polished wood commissioned by his local Synagogue is straddled across an expanse of studio floor awaiting construction.&nbsp;
+  His studio in Manor House, North London is a multi-cultural light industrial ‘hive’ of studios teaming with creativity.
+None more so than Judah’s studio.
+  Drawings for his forthcoming show are framed and glazed, stacked awaiting shipping.
+The last of his beautiful 3D white paintings are shrouded in plastic
+  - quiet epic ghosts against the walls.
+Structure for ‘The Ark’ a wall mounted receptacle for Torahs in polished wood commissioned by his local Synagogue is straddled across an expanse of studio floor awaiting construction.

-  *The early 2000s marked a return for Judah to his prime calling as artist in the purist sense.&nbsp; Graduating from Goldsmiths and the Slade in the early 80s, he was selected by the Whitechapel for ‘Best of Young Sculptors’.
+  *The early 2000s marked a return for Judah to his prime calling as artist in the purist sense.
+Graduating from Goldsmiths and the Slade in the early 80s, he was selected by the Whitechapel for ‘Best of Young Sculptors’.
 Thereafter Production Design proved an exciting outsource for his creativity over two decades.
-Film and theatre were his mainstay working with producers from Ridley Scott to Andrei Tartovsky on a myriad of projects such as set design for Tim Burton’s **Batman**&nbsp;and **The Festival of Speed&nbsp;**where, for twenty five years, Judah has stunned audiences with sculpture podiums towering over Goodwood House.
+Film and theatre were his mainstay working with producers from Ridley Scott to Andrei Tartovsky on a myriad of projects such as set design for Tim Burton’s **Batman** and **The Festival of Speed** where, for twenty five years, Judah has stunned audiences with sculpture podiums towering over Goodwood House.
 These art works have been experiential for the viewer, capturing the unspeakable speed and sheer excitement of Formula One.*

   *Since returning to fine art, Judah has built an international reputation for